JL037/Skillshare/README.md

-# SkillShare Connect
+# SkillConnect

- **SkillShare Connect** is a peer-to-peer learning exchange platform where users can teach and learn from each other in real time!
-Whether you want to share your skills or pick up something new, SkillShare Connect makes it seamless to connect, schedule, and learn together.
+ **SkillConnect** is a peer-to-peer learning exchange platform where users can teach and learn from each other in real time!
+Whether you want to share your skills or pick up something new, SkillConnect makes it seamless to connect, schedule, and learn together.

 ---